YakinRubaiat/Report-on-Pima-indian-diabetes-data-set/index.md

 ### 4.1.1.
 Data recovery

-If you observe the Pima Indian diabetes, you find that there are lots of missing data.
-Some feature like blood pressure, Insulin can't be zero in a normal person.
+Pima indian dataset contain lot's of missing data.Some feature like blood pressure, Insulin can't be zero in a normal person.
-Number of zero in different feature
+Number of zero in different feature,

 ```
 1. Insulin: 374